Things to consider before going back to work, including child care options.

 The World Health Organization recommends women continue to breastfeed, in addition to the introduction of complementary solid foods at six months of age, for two years and beyond.
 If your baby is breastfeeding, consider your options for when you go back to work.

 - Can you pump while at work and offer the baby expressed milk when he/she is away from you?
 Learn what you will need to pump and store breast milk at work.

-- Can your baby drink from a bottle or cup?
-If not, try to get them used to taking milk from a bottle or cup before you go back to work.
+- Can your baby drink from a cup?
+Begin introducing a cup weeks before you go back to work.
 Learn more about drinks and cups.

 - Are you choosing to wean off breast milk before you return to work?